Resident Evil: Afterlife: Visual and special effects

 Visual effects were done by Rocket Science VFX and Mr. X Inc. Paul Jones served as the special effects creator, who previously designed the Nemesis character in Resident Evil: Apocalypse.
 The production team planned to use extras to portray 300 zombies at once, but time restraints prevented that.
 Around 150 zombies were eventually used, and Mr. X Inc's visual effects supervisor, Dennis Berardi, added more in post-production.
 For Alice's clones, they shot motion control photography for multiple passes of Jovovich.
 For the wide shots, they took digital photo doubles.
 Visual effects production manager Eric Robertson described the look of the film: "interesting contrasts, pure whites, which is a staggering look.
 It's so clean and tight along with some real darkness too that may evoke a bit of a feel of Silent Hill.
 So we've got the extremes, but it's definitely a unique look for this incarnation and it's been fun to see those looks."
 A burned cityscape with ash and smoke in the sky was created to depict a postapocalyptic Los Angeles, in which most of the film is set.
 Bolt described this approach as: "In a world that has gone to hell in a handbasket, there's no control and no fire service, so clearly, what's going to happen to LA is it's going to get burned."

 The infected Dobermans from the games and previous films return, but are more advanced.
 The dogs wore a costume with prosthetics.
 Anderson wanted to make the dogs in this film look "absolutely terrible".
 Computer effects were used to make the dog's jaw flare open, with tentacles coming out of their mouths, similar to the dogs from the fourth and fifth video games.
 Other creatures borrowed from the fifth video game are the "Majini", who are more intelligent and have mandibles and tentacles coming out of their mouths, and "The Executioner" (named the Axeman in the film).

 Release

 In August 2009, it was announced that the film would be released on August 27, 2010, but that December it was set back to January 14, 2011.
 In January 2010, it was announced that the release date was moved to September 10, 2010.
 Screen Gems paid Constantin Film, Davis Films and Impact Pictures $52 million for the rights to distribute the film in North American and "most key foreign markets".

 On April 3, 2010, Anderson, Jovovich and Larter attended WonderCon for a Resident Evil: Afterlife, panel answering fan questions.
-On July 24, 2010, they attended the San Diego Comic-Con International to promote the film.
+On July 24, 2010, they attended San Diego Comic-Con to promote the film.